RaphaelColman/AdventOfCode2021/README.md

 ### Day 2
 I made the mistake of adding [this browser extension](https://chrome.google.com/webstore/detail/advent-of-code-charts/ipbomkmbokofodhhjpipflmdplipblbe) and looking at delta times.
 I guess I'm just quite slow!
 Also not such a challenging day today.
 I chose to use the excellent [Linear V2](https://hackage.haskell.org/package/linear-1.20.7/docs/Linear-V2.html) package to keep track of position.
-Probably overkill, as the reason you would use V2 is in order to add positions together like vectors, and I barely ended up doing that!
+Probably overkill, as the reason you would use V2 is in order to add positions together like vectors, and I barely ended up doing that! :man-facepalming:
 ```
 data Direction
   = Forward